harishharish/confgen/README.md

 # `confgen`

-A Python package for stuff.
+Conformere Generation and Refinement Tool

 ## Overview

-Quick overview...
+ConfGen package use RDKit for conformer generation and xTB for energy based conformer refinement.

 ## Features